 - The patient has the right to have counsel or other representatives with them during the exam.

-Keep in mind that while most doctors are honest, the doctor working with the insurance company is usually selected because they have provided the outcome that the company is hoping for.
+Keep in mind that while most doctors are honest, the doctor working with the insurance company is usually selected because they have previously provided the outcome that the company is hoping for.

-What Will Happen During My IME?
+What Happens During An IME?

 It’s important to obtain a copy of any letters sent by the insurance company so corrections to the summary can be made, if necessary.